promptfoo/promptfoo/site/docs/providers/aws-bedrock.md

 ## Model-graded tests

 You can use Bedrock models to grade outputs.
-For example:
+By default, model-graded tests use OpenAI and require the `OPENAI_API_KEY` environment variable to be set.
+However, when using AWS Bedrock, you have the option of overriding the grader for [model-graded assertions](/docs/configuration/expected-outputs/model-graded/) to point to AWS Bedrock or other providers.

+Note that because of how model-graded evals are implemented, **the LLM grading models must support chat-formatted prompts** (except for embedding or classification models).

+Here's an example of using a Bedrock model for grading:

 ```yaml
 providers: